 Zak quickly progressed to the highly competitive arena of European World Karting.
 In 2017, despite his tender years, Zak finished overall 5th and 12th, out of hundreds of entrants.
 In 2018, Zak finished a very strong 2nd place in the prestigious DKM championship.

-At just 14 years old, 2019 signals Zak’s move into cars, with the Ginetta Junior Championship.
-He is racing on some of the UK’s most renowned racetracks, shadowing the British Touring Car Championship.
-With a Live TV audience of 20 million and trackside attendance in excess of 380,000, 2019 promises to be an exciting year for Zak.
+At just 14 years old, 2019 signalled Zak’s move into cars with the Ginetta Junior Championship.
+He raced on some of the UK’s most renowned racetracks, shadowing the British Touring Car Championship.
+With a Live TV audience of 20 million and trackside attendance in excess of 380,000, 2019 promised to be an exciting year, and exciting it was!

 "Zak is a stand-out driver…he is a clear talent of the future.”-Mike Simpson (Ginetta Cars Factory Driver) 2018